 Kentucky Perioperative Research and Outcomes Hub

-The K-PORCH Student Fellows Program seeks to identify students and other trainees with an interest in perioperative research and outcomes assessments and to develop that interest into a future career as a clinician scientist.
+The K-PORCH Student Fellows Program seeks to identify students and other trainees with an interest in perioperative health outcomes and research and to develop that interest into a future career as a clinician scientist.
 K-PORCH Fellows are matched with a K-PORCH Scholar, who provides individualized mentorship and career guidance.
 K-PORCH Fellows will complete a perioperative project, developed with the help and support of their mentor, and will present their work at a dedicated forum hosted by the UK Department of Anesthesiology, Perioperative, Critical Care, and Pain Medicine.